 Age plays a major role in how much money people make.
-This is simply because as we get older, we gain career experience and bring more value to companies.
-But when are a worker’s “peak earning years,” and what happens after they’re past?
+This is simply because as you get older, you gain career experience and bring more value to companies.
+Income tends to peak at ages 35-44.
+But when are a worker’s “peak earning years,” and what happens after they’re past that period?

 Keep reading for insight into the average income by age in the United States.